fuh-Q/market-badger/README.md

     ![bot tab](assets/bottab.png)
     ![intents](assets/intents.png)

     After that, head to the OAuth2 tab on the left.
-This is where you will obtain an invite link for your bot.
+This is where you will obtain an invite link for your bot

     Select the "bot" scope from the list, and choose whatever permissions you want your bot to have.
 I recommend just fucking and chucking it with full Admin perms, because I made this bot under the assumption that it's being used in a private server with basically nothing in it